Buck Colbert Franklin: After 1921

 Franklin's wife Mollie and their two younger children joined him in Tulsa in 1925; she started the first daycare for children of working mothers in North Tulsa.
 Franklin continued to practice law; one of his cases reached the Oklahoma Supreme Court, a defamation lawsuit against World Publishing Co., the publisher of the newspaper Tulsa World.
 In another notable case, he successfully argued that an all-white jury was discriminatory in a criminal case with a Black defendant.
 He became a Senior Member of the Oklahoma Bar Association in 1959.

 After he suffered a stroke in 1956 which paralyzed the right side of his body, he endeavored to finish his autobiography with the help of his son John Hope.
 He died in Tulsa on September 24, 1960.

 Legacy

 The Franklins had four children together: Mozella Denslow, Buck Colbert Jr., Anne Harriet, and John Hope.
 John Hope Franklin would go on to become a prominent historian and intellectual.

-In 2021, the University of Tulsa College of Law established the new Buck Colbert Franklin Legal Clinic, offering free legal services to residents of the Greenwood neighborhood.
+In 2021, the University of Tulsa College of Law established the Buck Colbert Franklin Legal Clinic, offering free legal services to residents of the Greenwood neighborhood.
 The law school also hosts The Buck Colbert Franklin Memorial Civil Rights Lecture every year.

 My Life and An Era: The Autobiography of Buck Colbert Franklin was edited by his son John and grandson John Whittington Franklin and published in 1997.
 The book includes details about Franklin's childhood in the Indian Territory, recollections of events such as the Tulsa race massacre, and reflections on race and the law.